 If you’re sitting on a ton of #10 cans full of freeze-dried foods, what do you do with it?
 This method allows you to create meals from that food storage so that you can rotate this into your daily meals.
 Some of the links will be made by folks who sell certain freeze-dried food products.

-Keep in mind that you don’t have to be a part of those companies to create these meals on your own, with your own supplies, or your own vendors.
+Keep in mind that you don’t have to be a part of those companies to create these meals on your own, with your own supplies, or with your own vendors.
 These are also a mix of Youtube videos and blog posts because there’s so much available everywhere!

 While using your #10 cans to create stored food for basic meals, your long-term shelf life will be reduced.
 Since you’re reusing the cans the food you put inside them won’t last as long as the original product.
-Your foods will only last a few years as opposed to a suggested 25 years of the original product.
+Your foods will only last a few years as opposed to the suggested 25 years of the original product.

 But you can create a shelf full of ready meals that are quick to put together and makes mealtime a snap on busy nights when you just don’t have time to cook a whole meal.
 You can also use your ready meals if you’ve forgotten to pull something out of the freezer.